It was not a language that made man emerge from the animal kingdom, but its mathematization.

 For all those, for whom the idea with the spaghetti monster is not completely satisfactory.

 Based on the consideration of a multitude of paradoxes and inspired in particular by Roger Penrose's book "Shadows of the Mind: A Search for the Missing Science of Consciousness" from 1994, this three-world doctrine is in a way a farewell to the hope of finding an intellectually justifiable world view with a compact and consistent basis.
 In particular, this would mean that it is not possible to formulate a consistent theory of quantum gravity, and therefore no world formula.
-In this respect, it is also a synthesis of externalist and internalist theories or of Spinoza and Gödel and as such is to a certain extent a Hegelian meta-religious system.
-A well-known example of a trialist constellation is Hegel's dialectical logic of thesis, antithesis and synthesis.
+In this respect, it is also a synthesis of externalist and internalist theories and, as such, to a certain extent a meta-religious system.
+A well-known example of a trialistic constellation is Hegel's dialectical logic of thesis, antithesis and synthesis.
 If one assigns the thesis and antithesis to Descartes' and Plato's worlds respectively, the synthesis consists of all three worlds together.
+Or, to put it another way, this cosmology can be described as a hegelized Allsynthesis, based on the insolubility of the problem of universals.

 Descartes world Hume world Plato world